My French Chronicles : July 2023

 One evening, one of my friends and I met up for dinner in the Palais-Royal district of Paris.
 We’d planned to go to a small Japanese restaurant, but they were all full of tourists.
 In fact, I could hardly reach her as I walked under the arcades in front of the Louvre, such was the flow of tourists.
 We finally decided to buy a bento from a Japanese pastry shop and have a picnic in the gardens of the Palais-Royal, which turned out to be a very good idea!
 And the sesame paste éclair was simply stunning.

 At home, summer is synonymous with three things: jam, preserves and dahlia bouquets!
-I add new varieties to the beds every year, and what a pleasure it is to discover them in bloom in July and make bouquets.
-There are so many that I’m lucky enough to be able to let my imagination run wild, and I’m looking forward to the start of autumn to create darker bouquets in more « dramatic » tones.
+I add new varieties to my flower beds every year, and what a pleasure it is to see them bloom in July and make bouquets to decorate the house or to set a nice summer table.
+We really have a lot of them now in the garden, and I feel very lucky to be able to let my imagination run wild when I make bouquets.
+They give me the opportunity to be creative, which makes me love them even more.
+I know it is a bit soon for that, but I’m looking forward to the start of autumn to create darker bouquets in more « dramatic » tones.

 I’m in the middle of reading this novel by Julian Fellowes, the man behind the Downton Abbey series.
 I’d already seen the Belgravia saga on DVD and was keen to immerse myself in this world of scandal and intrigue in 19th-century London.